Hanaffi/PythonGUI-Function-Plotter/README.md

 ## Starting the App

-1. Download / Fork the project
+1. Download / Fork the project.
 2. Navigate to where the project is located.
 3. Open and run **runner.py** using Spyder or any python IDE.